MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionwatcher.md

 > You must confirm access to the remote system platform with a call to **[RemoteSystem.RequestAccessAsync](remotesystem_requestaccessasync_380675631.md)** before you instantiate this class.

 > [!IMPORTANT]
-> RemoteSystemSession discovery requirements:
+> The following conditions must be met in order for remote session discovery to work as intended:
-> 1. Bluetooth must be be on, on both client and host devices.
+> 1. Bluetooth must be turned on for both the client and host devices.
+Session discovery may work via LAN discovery, but it isn’t guaranteed (it depends on the network configuration).
-> 2. In the Settings app on the host device, the "Share across devices" setting in the "Shared experiences" page under "System" must be “Everyone nearby”.
+> 2. In the Settings app on the host device, the **Share across devices** setting under **System -> Shared Experiences** must be set to "Everyone nearby".
 > 3. Client and host apps must have the same PackageFamilyName.
->
-> Note: RemoteSystemSession discovery may work via LAN discovery, but it isn’t guaranteed (depends on the network configuration).

 ## -see-also